 Relearning Activities of Daily Living After Traumatic Brain Injury

-The ability to perform the many activities of daily living is key to making a good recovery from brain injury.
+Relearning how to perform the many activities of daily living is key to maximizing functional independence after brain injury.